go-hacks/touchNGo/README.md

 You can see what was done and can probably mix n match keyboard calls and system cmds into any of the gestures.
-Eventually this will all be controlled via a config file but for now I have it hard coded for my setup with the other options commented out.
+Eventually this will all be controlled via a config file with an array of keyboards and such for all of the finger count gestures but for now I have it hard coded for my setup with the other options commented out.

-Swipe R/L function does work but I need to finish rewriting it into the new MPTS format that I just finished before uploading all of this.
+Swipe R/L function does work but I need to finish rewriting it into the new MPTS format that I just finished before uploading all of this so it is disabled.